shalawfatah/neovim-configs/README.md

 - [x] Fuzzy search for words, buffers, commands and projects/workspaces using `telescope`
 - [x] Undo history using telescope and undo extension
 - [x] Yank history using telescope and yank plugin, using sqlite to persist yanks throughout different sessions
+- [x] Integrated terminal using toggleterm plugin, with float, vertical and horizontal choices
 - [x] Screenshot of full page and partial code using silicon
 - [x] A custom look for the dashboard
 - [x] A big file management plugin to work with large files